 “I don’t know why or how you had that drawing, nigger, but you’re going to tell me.”

 It was with torturous progress that I was hauled up the stairs with him.
-His grip was so tight as he pulled me that some of my hair was ripped out by the root and blood began to matt in what was left.
+His grip was so tight that some of my hair was ripped out by the root and blood began to matt in what was left.

 The kitchen was in shambles and it only got worse as he dragged me out into the night.
 Slaves were scattering in panic and gunshots were breaking out in the distance.
 I fought his grip but I was just too weak, and he didn’t relent until he threw me into the stables.